 The feedback on DLA Piper esports laws of the World

-As previously discussed, my law firm just published the DLA Piper esports laws of the world report that addresses the main legal challenges of the esports business under the laws of 38 jurisdictions.
-We have been promoting it online, and I received a considerable appreciation from the different esports tournament organizers, teams, players, and media companies.
+My law firm just published the second edition of DLA Piper esports laws of the world report that addresses the main legal challenges of the esports business under the laws of 50 jurisdictions.
+We have been promoting it online, and I received considerable appreciation from the different esports tournament organizers, teams, players, and media companies.

 The legal challenges for global esports online platforms and tournaments